 - Turner Stability Class Turner Stability is another measure of atmospheric stability, incorporating the parameters of ceiling height, solar radiation, day/night time period, and wind speed.
-Values A, B, C (or 1, 2, 3) are only possible for daytime period, while vaules E,F, G (or 5, 6, &) are only used for night time period.
+Values A, B, C (or 1, 2, 3) are only possible for daytime periods, while vaules E,F, G (or 5, 6, &) are only used for night time periods.
 Value D (4) is possible for both day or night.
-Turner Stability values (A-G) range from extremely unstable, moderately unstable, slightly unstable, neutral, slightly stable, moderately stable, extremely stable - 3 through 7 Day Forecast The outlook period is an extended forecast for the zone, or the entire forecast area, provided in narrative form (non-digital, non-tabular), and appended either at the bottom of each zone grouping (for just that zone), or at the end of all the zone groupings (for the entire area). - Inversion Information Refers to the time and/or temperature at which the morning inversion will burnoff, or the time the inversion will setup in the evening.
-If the inversion is not surface based (yet still at low levels, e.g. below 1000 feet), meteorological factors other than nighttime radiational cooling may be taking place and as such, inversion information may not be given ("Inversion" remains in the forecast through the day, which would be reflected by a low mixing height).
-Conversely, there will be situations when a low level inversion does not develop at night; during these situations a "NO INV" or "NONE" will be noted.
-Note: WFO's GSP and ILM will include burnoff time and temperature in the morning, as well as setup time in the evening.
-WFO MHX includes burnoff temperature only.
-Other inversion notation includes CONT (for continued inversion), and MIXED/HHMM (when an inversion mixes out at local time HH:MM).
+Turner Stability values (A-G) range from extremely unstable, moderately unstable, slightly unstable, neutral, slightly stable, moderately stable. - 3 through 7 Day Forecast The outlook period is an extended forecast for the zone, or the entire forecast area, provided in narrative form (non-digital, non-tabular), and appended either at the bottom of each zone grouping (for just that zone), or at the end of all the zone groupings (for the entire area). - Inversion Refers to the time and/or temperature at which the morning inversion will burnoff, or the time the inversion will setup in the evening.
+The format for the inversion burnoff will generally be <Temp>/HHMM, with the time being local time.
+If an inversion did not set up the previous night, "None" will be noted.
+If the inversion mixed out during the previous night, "Mixed" will be noted followed by the time it mixed out (i.e., Mixed/0400).
+If the inversion is not forecast to mix out throughout the day, "Continued" will be noted.
+The format for the inversion setup time will be HHMM.
+If an inversion is not expected to develop overnight, "None" will be noted (i.e., strong winds keep the lower levels mixed).

-Note: WFO's AKQ, MRX, RAH and RNK do not produce an inversion forecast.
+Note: WFO's MRX and RNK are not currently producing an inversion forecast.